bproai/pieverse-desktop/README.md

 ### AI Technology:
 Multiple AI models (Rule-based, GPT-4o mini, GPT-4o Realtime, and GPT-4o Realtime Mini) adapt to your needs for natural, interactive experiences.

+### VS Code Integration:
+A custom VS Code extension built with TypeScript and the VS Code Extension API, using WebSockets for bidirectional communication with the main application.

 ## 🌐 API Reference
 The RESTful API supports endpoints for prompt management, Q&A data handling, and database operations.
 Refer to our API documentation for detailed information.